numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   to the numbers
 * relevant with respect to the "real world"
 * as simple as possible
+* independent of the programming language and computer where the algorithm was run.

-For these reasons we measure runtime to reach a target function value, denoted as fixed-target scenario in the following.
+For these reasons we measure runtime to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.

 .. _sec:verthori: